calmm-js/documentation/introduction-to-calmm.md

 But could we reuse the `TextInput` component to change the list of names introduced in the previous section editable?
 In that case the atom contained a list of names&mdash;not just a single name.
-We somehow need to pass a single name from a list names to the `TextInput` in a modifiable form.
+We somehow need to pass a single name from a list of names to the `TextInput` in a modifiable form.
 Using lenses we can do that.

 So, what are lenses?
 Lenses are a form of composable bidirectional computations.
 We are using the